 LICENSING, VISAS & LEGALITIES FOR CUBAN TRAVEL:

 As with air travel, the legalities of travel to Cuba are fluid.
 That is in full evidence with the recent announcement by Trump of our pull-back.
-At this moment, we are reviewing how all these changes effect travel by Americans.
-Truthfully, it is unclear.
-What we think is happening is that travel will change back to being similar to what it was 4 or 5 years ago.
-That will mean that Americans can visit Cuba, but they must do so as a group, each following the same daily itinerary.
+Travel for Americans has changed to what it was 4 or 5 years ago.
+This means that Americans can visit Cuba, but they must have a pre-determined itinerary best created by an agency with credentials to do so.
 And, that itinerary must follow one of the categories of travel under which Cuban visits are legal.
 Currently, some of these categories are support for the Cuban people, family visits, research, journalistic activities, and humanitarian projects.
-We believe these categories are also under review, and that list may end up being smaller than it currently is.

 As for other requirements, all visitors to Cuba are still required to obtain a "Cuban Tourist Card."
 This is for Cuban customs, and acts like a visitor visa.
 Make sure to check with your airline regarding how to obtain the Tourist Card.
 Both Delta and Jet Blue are selling these at the airport, at the departure gate.
 Jet Blue is charging $50 payable only by credit card.
-The last information we obtained said that American Airlines was using a third party to issue visas, and this would be done in advance of your trip.
+American Airlines uses a third party to issue Tourist Cards before your trip, but also has direct sales at two airports.
 The tourist card should stay with your passport while in Cuba, and will be taken by customs when you leave the country.